habamax/vim-rst/README.rst

 - Roles are highlighted such as ``:kbd:`Enter```.

-- List items are highlighted (although not in tables).
+- List items are highlighted.

 - Simple table delimiters with empty rows are highlighted.